listfold/mousetail/README.md

 AnkiConnect is a HTTP server for Anki, it was originally created to support connecting browser extensions like [yomichan](https://ankiweb.net/shared/info/934748696) to Anki.
 For MCP development, it is not necessary and introduces issues:
 - introduces complexity e.g. a dedicated HTTP server for Anki occupies a port
-- introduces risk if the AnkiConnect API changes or has a bug the MCP tool will break
+- introduces risk e.g. if the AnkiConnect API changes or has a bug the MCP tool will break
-- introduces an extra step all current MCP tools require installing the AnkiConnect addon
+- introduces an extra step e.g. all current MCP tools require installing the AnkiConnect addon

 Mousetail has a much simpler approach.
 It integrates directly with Anki's [pylib](https://addon-docs.ankiweb.net/the-anki-module.html).
 This is a stable API that's part of Anki's core, it therefore is not subject to arbitrary or frequent change, and does not require any 3rd-party addons.